wp-plugins/genesis-widget-background/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Genesis Widget Background allows you to set a background for your featured page widget.
-You can use the featured image, a custom image or a background color.
+You can use the featured image, a custom image or a color.

 == Description ==